Start9Labs/documentation/site/source/user-manual/alt-registries.rst

     .. figure:: /_static/images/marketplaces/marketplace-switch1.png
         :width: 60%

-.. note:: Currently this change will only permit the downloading of *services* from alternative marketplaces. embassyOS itself may only be obtained from Start9 (or building from source) at this time.
+.. note:: Currently this change will only permit the downloading of *services* from alternative marketplaces.
+StartOS itself may only be obtained from Start9 (or building from source) at this time.

 Hosting a Registry
 ------------------